souhailaS/APIcture/README.md

 Our [paper](./accpeted_paper.pdf) is based on APIcture, a novel tool that addresses the need for comprehensive and intuitive visualization of web API evolution.
-We invite the Artifact Evaluation Committee to evaluate the practicality and effectiveness of APIcture for the reproducibility of the visualization we included in our paper and published in the online gallery.
+We invite the Artifact Evaluation Committee to evaluate the practicality and effectiveness of APIcture for the reproducibility of the visualization we included in our paper and published in the online gallery: https://souhailas.github.io/VISSOFT2023/

 ## OVERVIEW ON APICTURE